lassekongo83/plano-theme/README.md

 ### Requirements

-- GNOME Shell 3.38 (Older versions can be found under the releases section.)
+- GNOME Shell 40 (Older versions can be found under the releases section.)
-- GTK 3.24.13+
+- GTK 3.24.13+ and GTK 4.0+

 <sub>I can't guarantee that the themes will look as intended on older versions.</sub>

 Some of these packages may already be installed by default on some distros.
+(You can skip the gtk2 dependencies if do not use any gtk2 applications.
+Then all you need to install is `git`, `meson`, `sassc`, and `ninja`)

 * Debian/Ubuntu/Mint - `apt install gtk2-engines-murrine gtk2-engines-pixbuf ninja-build git meson sassc`
 * Arch/Manjaro - `pacman -S gtk-engines gtk-engine-murrine ninja git meson sassc`